nomike/nomikes_python_challenges/chapters/2/2.0/index.md

 Type "help", "copyright", "credits" or "license" for more information.
 >>>
 ```

+***Note:** You already used in interactive session for an interpreted programming language.
+Your shell. `bash`, the shell most commonly used in linux distributions nowadays, is an interpreter as well, just like python.
+It has a different syntax though and other major differences.*

 This is a great way to quickly test code and you will have the chance to try it out in the next [chapter](../2.1/) where you will have your first interactive python experience, which brings you very close you your first real python program.